Emergency - Chez Soie Dentisterie / Formerly Marcotte médecine dentaire

 Emergency

-If you have an oral problem that requires emergency intervention from a dentist, the Chez Soie Dentisterie team is available to answer your questions and help you get back to your normal life quickly.
+If you have an oral problem that requires an emergency intervention from a dentist, the Chez Soie Dentisterie team is available to answer your questions and help you get back to your normal life quickly.

 We will try to give you an appointment as quickly as possible.
 In the meantime, here are some tips that might help you.
 These do not represent a diagnosis and will not replace a visit with an oral health professional.